Sealing walls and ceilings in a healthy house

 Sealing with ceramic tiles

-A few people have tiled over a fully airtight membrane, which is safer than paint and very attractive, but also very costly, as a lathe is needed.
+A few people have tiled over a fully airtight membrane, which is safer than paint and very attractive.

 Sealing with a membrane

 In the authorÕs experience, the best and fastest way to seal a surface is to cover it with a truly airtight and benign membrane.
 The traditional material is aluminum foil, while a newer alternative is Tu-Tuff polyethylene plastic.
 The rest of this article describes various methods of using these materials.

 With heavy contamination, it may still be necessary to replace the drywall and then seal it.